Cronch8/qckCycler/README.md

 ```
 If no gradient ID is provided, the default gradient is used.

-(yes half of this readme was generated with ai, i'm lazy alright)
+(Yes half of this readme was generated with ai, i'm lazy alright)